Ayushpatel2026/privacy-transparency/docs/README.md

 ## Limitations of the Prototype

 - **Device-Level Consent**: Consent preferences are stored at the device level rather than account level, ensuring privacy settings persist across user sessions but are device-specific
 - **Data Migration Policy**: When users switch consent preferences between cloud and local storage, the application fetches data from the user's chosen location.
-However, existing data is not automatically migrated between storage locations to prevent unintended data exposure
+However, existing data is not automatically migrated between storage locations.
 - **Persistent Consent Storage**: Consent preferences are stored in AsyncStorage to persist across app sessions but will be reset if the user deletes the application

 **Platform-Specific Considerations**